jeffkreeftmeijer/guidedown/README.md

 ### Code block replacement

-When specitying a filename for a code block, Guidedown will try to find the file and replace the block's contents with the actual contents from the file.
+When specifying a filename for a code block, Guidedown will try to find the file and replace the block's contents with the actual contents from the file.
 Given a file named `examples/code_block_replacement.md`, with these contents:

 <pre><code>    # examples/example.rb
     class Foo